-Financial screening - Purchased goods and services, capital goods, business travel and waste generated in operations, transport and distribution have been calculated using a financial screening methodology which uses high-level environmentally extended input output ("EEIO") factors to estimate associated GHG emissions from financial spend information.
-We have restated these emissions for 2021 and 2022 as the Ouantis Scope 3 Evaluator which had been used in previous inventories has now been retired.
-We have used the Exiobase EEIO factors which are more representative (as they are based on a 2020 dataset) than the previous factors as we are able to use country or region-specific emission factors rather than a global average.
-Financial values have also been deflated using regional-specific index deflators to account for inflationary pressures in each country of spend.
+Financial screening - Purchased goods and services, capital goods, business travel, waste generated in operations and some aspects of transport and distribution have been calculated using a financial screening methodology which uses high-level environmentally extended input output ("EEIO") factors to estimate associated GHG emissions from financial spend information.
+Country or region-specific Exiobase EEIO factors from 2020 have been utilised along with the most up-to-date deflation factors published by the World Bank and UK Government to normalise spend back to the year of the emission factors.